Kapalua Bay Maui Guide 2026: Snorkeling, Parking & Beach Tips

 If you are new, start with our beginner guide first: Maui Snorkeling For Beginners.

-Best Snorkeling Areas Inside The Bay
+Best Places to Snorkel Inside The Bay

 Here is the simple rule that works for most Maui bays:

-Focus your snorkel time along the rocky edges inside the bay, but keep a comfortable buffer from rocks if there is surge.
+Focus your snorkel time along the rocky edges inside the bay, but keep a comfortable buffer from rocks if there is a surge.

 1. Watch the water for two minutes: if waves are breaking into the bay, skip snorkeling